 Zellweger calls Pomfret an old-fashioned American small town: “The seasons and landscape are breathtaking, the quality of life and festive holiday celebrations are of bygone days, and you’ll make more true friends in Pomfret within weeks than you would during a lifetime in most other places.”

-The main house is a Federal-style Colonial that was built in 1770 but has been expanded and renovated over the years.
+The main house is a Federal-style Colonial built in 1770 but expanded and renovated over the years.

 Want it?
-For more photos and information, check the listing by Jonathan Radford of Coldwell Banker.
+For more photos and information, check the Coldwell Banker listing.